Melhaya/Object-detection-with-deep-learning-and-OpenCV/README.md

 # Object-detection-with-deep-learning-and-OpenCV
-Using MobileNet Single Shot Detector to detet multiple object in Images as well as Videos
+Using MobileNet Single Shot Detector to detet multiple object in Images.

 The MobileNet SSD was first trained on the COCO dataset and was then fine-tuned on PASCAL VOC reaching 72.7% mAP (mean average precision).